 Les and Lisa founded this restaurant in 1991 in Arcata.
 The name means tender madness in French and also refers to a 1951 French film of the same name.
 Lisa focused on the cuisine (french inspired) and Les curated the wine list eventually receiving the Wine Spectator’s Award of Excellence.

 The restaurant has changed hands several times since Les and Lisa sold it, mostly recently in late 2018 – but remarkably has survived the transition in ownership and continues to serve fine food with a much downsized wine list from when Les and Lisa owned it.
+Each owner has had some connection to the restaurant over the years.
 But during a meal we did spot a Behrens Family wine available by the glass.
 The current ownership has changed the menu somewhat from prior ownership – adding some Lebanese dishes.